-It has to be foundational or Jesus wouldn’t have started the Lord’s Prayer with the words: “Our Father.”
-Some Bible scholar may find me an exception to what I am about to say here, but I don’t think Jesus ever addressed God without calling him “Father.”
-And so it must be foundational.
+It has to be foundational or Jesus wouldn’t have started the Lord’s Prayer with the words “Our Father.”
+Some Bible scholars may find an exception to what I am about to say here, but I don’t think Jesus ever addressed God without calling him “Father.”
+So, it must be foundational.
 And I would say it is foundational because in the word Father — that you are my Father — you essentially have the gospel in miniature.
 If God is my boss, if he is my employer, then even though he might be a very good boss or a very good employer, nevertheless, in the end he is not unconditionally committed to me.
-If I act up, he may give me a break or two, but eventually my boss will say, I am sorry, you are terminated.
+If I act up, he may give me a break or two, but eventually my boss will say, “I am sorry, you are terminated.”

-And so if I forget that God is my Father I may come to him in prayer basically in a mercenary way, basically saying: I am going to do this and this and this and now you owe me this and this and this.
+So, if I forget that God is my Father, I may come to him in prayer basically in a mercenary way, saying, “I am going to do this and this and this, and now you owe me this and this and this.”
 First, that destroys the ability to adore God.
 You are basically in petition.
-Secondly, it makes prayer a way of manipulating God.
+Second, it makes prayer a way of manipulating God.

 C.S.
-Lewis gives an image.
-If you are a proud person you will never be able to see God, because a proud person who is looking down on everyone cannot see something that is above him, bigger than him.
-And from that image, I get that it is in God’s presence that I learn humility.
+Lewis gives this image: If you are a proud person, you will never be able to see God because a proud person who is looking down on everyone cannot see something that is above him, bigger than him.
+From that image, I get that it is in God’s presence that I learn humility.
 I really do not know how sinful I am unless I am in the presence of a holy God.
 That is what happened to Isaiah.
-You know, the first thing that happens when Isaiah is in the presence of “holy, holy, holy God” in Isaiah six, what is the first thing he says?
-He does not say: Oh, you are so holy.
-He says, “I am a man of unclean lips.”
-So right away he senses his sin just like the brighter a light is, the more you can see the dirt on your hands.
+Do you know the first thing that Isaiah says when he is in the presence of “holy, holy, holy” God in Isaiah 6?
+He does not say, “Oh, you are so holy.”
+He says, “I am a man of unclean lips” (Isaiah 6:3–5).
+So right away, he senses his sin, just like the brighter a light is, the more you can see the dirt on your hands.

 So is this why we don’t pray?
 We don’t want to see the dirt on us?

 Yes.
-And I actually do.
 Prayer is very humbling.
-I mean, I find it very hard, for example, if I am really upset.
-It is hard for me to stay upset when I get in God’s presence, because I say: Look, Lord, you know you are wise and I really don’t need to be this upset.
+For example, if I am really upset, I find it very hard to stay upset when I get in God’s presence, because I say, “Look, Lord, you know you are wise, and I really don’t need to be this upset.
 You know what you are doing.
-It is very hard to stay in a kind of high horse, self-righteous spot and then turn around and pray.
+It is very hard to stay on a kind of high-horse, self-righteous spot and then turn around and pray.
 It just knocks you off your horse right away.
-That is right.